desofs2025-wed-nap-1/desofs2025_wed_nap_1/README.md

 * FR19 – The system must ensure communication between modules through RESTful APIs.
 ----

+## Security Requerements

+- Authentication:
+    - Multi-Factor Authentication: email or OTP codes using an authenticator
+    - Least privilege: users will not be authorized to perform any actions they are not supposed
+- HTTPS between client applications and backend API
+- Secure connection between API and Database
+- Hashed and Salted passwords (provided by authentication service)
+- Role-Based Access Control is implemented via an allow-list method: certain roles are allowed to perform certain actions, and forbidden to do all others.

 # Threat Model

 ## Executive Summary